gregreindel/llm-exe-lambda/readme.md

 ### Configure AWS CLI with the new permissions

-On your computer, run `aws configure --profile llm-exe-lambda`
+Foinally, configure the new user with the AWS SLi on your machine.
+On your computer, run `aws configure --profile llm-exe-lambda`.

-- it will ask for the access key you just created. `AWS Access Key ID [None]:`.
-Paste in your access key (startes with AKI).
+- It will ask for the access key you just created. `AWS Access Key ID [None]:`.
+Paste in your access key (starts with AKI).
 Hit enter.
-- it will ask for the access key you just created. `AWS Secret Access Key [None]: `.
+- It will ask for the access key you just created. `AWS Secret Access Key [None]: `.
 Paste in your secret access key (the other one).
 Hit enter.
-- it will ask for the default region. `Default region name [None]:` If you want to use a different region, use that, otherwise us-west-2.
+- It will ask for the default region. `Default region name [None]:` If you want to use a specific region, use that, otherwise set as us-west-2.

 ### Test The AWS CLI